Paul is a Web content creator, online marketer, products and services promoter, online writer, and a Filipino blogger.

 Medina is the home of one of the most renowned institutions of higher religious learning, the Islamic University, which its three colleges: Basic Religion, Missions, and Sharia - the religious law of Islam as developed out of the teachings and example of the Prophet.
 Students of many different nationalities crowd this University.
 The University was established with a truly international scope, to give Arabic-speaking students from all over the Muslim world the chance to widen their horizons of religious knowledge about Islam.

 Mecca is lying in a long irregular hollow among naked hills at an altitude of about 2,000 feet.
 Mecca is the birthplace of Prophet Muhammad (PBUH), the site of the most venerated Islamic shrine, the focus of the Pilgrimage, and the place toward which all Muslims turn when at prayer.

-Even before the times of Prophet Muhammad (pbuh), Mecca was a holy city and the goal of pilgrimages.
+Even before the times of Prophet Muhammad (PBUH), Mecca was a holy city and the goal of pilgrimages.
 When a polytheistic and pagan religion was followed, each group of believers had their favorite idols in addition to the widespread cult of the Sun and the Moon deities.
-However, Prophet Muhammad (peace be upon him) has shattered all the false gods but preserving the Kaaba with its Black Stone because of its significance in the relationship between Man and God.
+However, Prophet Muhammad (peace be upon him) shattered all the false gods while preserving the Kaaba with its Black Stone because of its significance in the relationship between Man and God.